merthidayetoglu/MemXCT-GPU/README.md

 1. C++ Compiler
 2. MPI Compiler
+3. CUDA Compiler

 **Modify Makefile**

-There are Makefiles for ALCF Theta (Intel KNL) and OLCF Summit (IBM POWER9) and TACC Frontera (Intel Cascade Lake) systems.
+There are Makefiles for Blue Waters (K20x) and OLCF Summit (V100) and TACC Frontera (Quadro RTX 5000) systems.
 You should use one of these to modify according to your system.

 ## Download Datasets